rundsk/dsk/README.md

 2. The package is an archive that contains the `dsk` executable and an example design system.
 Double click on the downloaded file to unarchive both.

-3. You start dsk by double clicking on the executable.
+3. You start DSK by double clicking on the executable.
 On first use please follow [these instructions](https://support.apple.com/kb/PH25088) for macOS to skip the developer warning.

-4. You should now see dsk starting in a small terminal window, [open the web application in your browser](http://localhost:8080), to browse through the design system.
+4. You should now see DSK starting in a small terminal window, [open the web application in your browser](http://localhost:8080), to browse through the design system.

 ## The Design Definitions Tree

-One of the fundamental ideas in dsk was to use the filesystem as the interface for content creation.
+One of the fundamental ideas in DSK was to use the filesystem as the interface for content creation.
 This enables _direct manipulation_ of the content and frees us from tedious administration interfaces.

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk_fs.png)